What Is a Pap Smear?

 Why Is a Pap Smear Done?

-Women ages 21-65 should have a Pap smear on a regular basis.
+If you are between the ages of 21 and 65, you should have a Pap smear on a regular basis.
 How often you do depends on your overall health and whether or not you’ve had an abnormal Pap smear in the past.

 How Often Should I Have a Pap Smear?

 You should have the test every 3 years from ages 21 to 65.
-You may choose to combine your Pap testing with being tested for the human papillomavirus (HPV) starting at age 30.
+You may choose to combine your Pap testing with human papillomavirus (HPV) testing starting at age 30.
 If you do so, then you can be tested every 5 years instead.
 HPV is the most common sexually transmitted infection (STI), and it’s linked to cervical cancer.

 If you have certain health concerns, your doctor may recommend you have a Pap more often.
 Some of these include: